Boom, Boom, Boom, Boom!!

-"Boom, Boom, Boom, Boom!!" is a song by Dutch Eurodance group Vengaboys, released as a single in October 1998 from the band's debut album, Up & Down - The Party Album (1998).
+"Boom, Boom, Boom, Boom!!" is a song by Dutch Eurodance group Vengaboys, released as a single in October 1998 from the band's first compilation, Greatest Hits!
+Part 1 (1998), and their first international studio album, The Party Album (1999).
 It reached number one on the UK Singles Chart in June 1999 and peaked atop the charts of Flanders, the Netherlands, New Zealand, Norway, and Sweden while also topping the Canadian RPM Dance 30 chart.
-It was a top-ten hit in several other countries, including Australia, France, and Italy.
+It was a top-10 hit in several other countries, including Australia, France, and Italy.

 Background

 The song was written by Vengaboys producers Danski and Delmundo, with the first verse interpolating the ABBA song "Lay All Your Love on Me" written by Benny Andersson and Björn Ulvaeus.
 It was released to radio in the United States in June 1999 and re-released to US radio in June 2017.
 In the United Kingdom, Positiva Records issued the song as two CD single.

 Composition

 "Boom, Boom, Boom, Boom!!" is a Eurodance and pop song that runs for 3 minutes and 22 seconds.
 It is written in the key of F-sharp major and maintains a tempo of 138 beats per minute in common time.